 From the moment you first arrive in Seoul, you’ll know it’s going to be one hell of a ride.
 Coming off of a tortuous red-eye flight from Canada in a half-awake state, I can still remember my first time seeing the blinding neon lights of Seoul pierce through the bus window to jolt me back to life.
 It was like nothing I’d ever seen.
 (At least until I met Tokyo.)

 Whether good or bad, Seoul always makes a first impression.
-At some moments, the city seems too much to handle; in others, you’ll feel like you just can’t get enough of it.
+At some moments, the capital city of South Korea seems too much to handle; in others, you’ll feel like you just can’t get enough of it.

 Now, I can say confidently that one day in Seoul isn’t enough time to really come to grips with this complex city.
 But, hey, sometimes you gotta work with what you’ve got.

 Ready to take on Korea’s capital?
 Here are some tips on how to spend your first 24 hours in Seoul…

 - What to do in Seoul in 24 hours: A complete 1-day itinerary

 - Where to stay: The best hotels for 24 hours in Seoul

 - How to maximize your 1-day Seoul itinerary: Tips & tweaks